linux-integrity/ima-doc/ima-configuration.rst

 module appended signature.
 If false, ``CONFIG_IMA_ARCH_POLICY`` will add an IMA appraise :ref:`func-module-check` rule.

-In addition to the fallback appraise rules, ``CONFIG_IMA_ARCH_POLICY`` always adds measure rules for :ref:`arm-and-x86` UEFI based platforms.
+In addition to the appraise rules, ``CONFIG_IMA_ARCH_POLICY`` always adds trusted boot measure rules for :ref:`arm-and-x86` UEFI based platforms.

-These policy rules are based partially on the firmware secure boot status (e.g. :ref:`arm-and-x86` UEFI, :ref:`powerpc` firmware secure boot and trusted boot).
-See :ref:`built-in-policy-rules` for a method of deterimining whether secure boot is enabled.
+These policy rules are based on the firmware boot status (e.g. :ref:`arm-and-x86` UEFI secure boot, :ref:`powerpc` secure boot and trusted boot).
+See :ref:`secure-boot-state` for a method of determining whether secure and/or trusted boot is enabled.

 .. _arm-and-x86: